FuelLabs/sway-rfcs/rfcs/0000-expressive-diagnostics.md

     match the one in the {interface_name} declaration.
 ```

 At the moment, although detailed and helpful, these messages are "packed" within a single piece of text pointing to a single place in code.
 This significantly limits amount of helpful information that can be provided to the programmer.
 It also limits the presentation of the context in which the diagnostic occurs.
-The overall context usually spans accross several points in code.
+The overall context usually spans across several points in code.
 We want to be able to place the useful information on the exact places in code that are relevant to the diagnostic.

 Sway programmers are also confronted with short, sometimes cryptic error messages, containing jargon used by compiler developers.
 E.g.: